-The best onboarding process is best made in the first 90 days of your new employee's time in your company.
-But how do actually carry it out?
+The best onboarding process is done in the first 90 days of your new employee's time in your company.
+But how do you actually carry it out?
 Here are some insights and tips to create a structured and engaging onboarding process.

-- Onboarding begins the moment the employee is hired and continues several months further forward.
+- Onboarding begins the moment the employee takes the first step inside the new workplace and continues several months further forward.

 - Remember that even though onboarding takes time, it creates engagement.

 - Everyone should be part of welcoming the new employees.

 - Remember to get some effective digital tools incorporated into your onboarding.

 Who should be in charge of our onboarding?

 If you don’t have an HR department in your organization, then make sure that the onboarding is managed by a person who is used to train new employees.
 Alternatively, it can be a person who has worked closely with many types of employees and who has a good insight into the work processes in the company.